CupKido/CupKido/README.md

 - 🌱 I’m currently studying in the Lev Academic center
 - 👯 I’m looking to collaborate on Unreal Engine 5, and discord.py
 - 💬 Ask me about discord.py
-- 📫 How to reach me: CupKido#0001 on Discord!
+- 📫 How to reach me: CupKido#0001 on Discord